TimberlineCS/string-operations-Great-Khans/README.md

 	* Course
 	* Date

-- [ ] Inside the main method of your program use block quotes to write a comments which indicate challenge 1 and challenge 2, along with a description about what eah of these challenges accomplish.
+- [ ] Inside the main method of your program use block quotes to write a comments which indicate challenge 1 and challenge 2, along with a description about what each of these challenges accomplish.

 - [ ] Once you have completed the above be sure to push your changes to GitHub